wxx0136/XWeather_V2/README.md

+# Note
-Note: You can't run this project without the "gradle.properties" file which I remove from github for the API key safety reason.
+You can't run this project without the "gradle.properties" file which I remove from github for the API key safety reason.
 Please contact me to get that file and put under the root fold of this project.